vivier/phomemo-tools/README.md

 # Phomemo-tools

-This package is trying to provide tools to print pictures using the Phomemo M02, M02S, M110 and M120 thermal printers from Linux.
+This package aims to provide Linux drivers for Phomemo thermal printers.

-All the information here has been reverse-engineered sniffing the bluetooth packets emitted by the Android application.
+All the information here has been reverse-engineered sniffing the packets emitted by each Phomemo printer.

 python3-pybluez and phomemo-tools CUPS driver can be found at [phomemo-tools RPM](http://vivier.eu/phomemo-tools/)

+Phomemo printers that are currently supported are listed below:
+* M02
+* M02S
+* M110
+* M120

+If you don't see your printer on this list feel free to contribute a USB or Bluetooth dump of your printer!

 ## 1. Usage

 ### 1.1.
 Bluetooth
-* connection
+* Use the commands to below to establish a Bluetooth connection with the device

 ```
 $ hcitool scan